N. Srinivasan: Changing regulations for personal benefits

+Betting and abuse of power

 In 2013, under the massive Indian Premier League Spot fixing controversy, N. Srinivasan's son-in-law and CSK team principal Gurunath Meiyappan was arrested by Mumbai Police under the involvement in heavy betting and trading of inside information to bookies.
 Despite media and national outrage asking for his resignation, he remained defiant.
 But ultimately, he stepped aside on 2 June 2013 and appointed Jagmohan Dalmiya as the interim president.
 On 27 September, Supreme Court restrained him from holding the post of BCCI President until its further orders.
-On 8 October 2013 Supreme Court allows N. Srinivasan to take charge as BCCI President.
+On 8 October 2013 Supreme Court allowed N. Srinivasan to take charge as BCCI president.

+As the president of BCCI he had controversial conflicting relations with Mahendra Singh Dhoni, who was then captain of both the Indian Men's Cricket Team and his IPL Franchise CSK.
+Srinivasan had and still has lots of conflicts of interests.
+He was at one point in time, the president of BCCI, the owner of CSK, a team in IPL, and also the owner of India cements, a firm in which he had appointed Dhoni as a vice-president.
+He also used his personal influence and power to halt Dhoni's being removed from captaincy, by interfering in what is supposed to be an independent decision of the national selectors.